The Sixth Annual Climate XChange Tesla Raffle — Expense Details

-Climate XChange budgets for two kinds of expenses for its Carbon Pricing Awareness Raffles: variable expenses and fixed expenses.
+Climate XChange budgets for two kinds of expenses for the Fifth Annual Climate XChange Tesla Raffle (the Raffle): variable expenses and fixed expenses.

 Variable expenses are costs that we incur for each ticket sold.
 All of our variable expenses are set by entities and relationships that we must use or abide by and over which we have no negotiating leverage.
 Here is the list of those expenses:

 - Massachusetts Tax, by law @ 5% of gross (M.G.L. c.
 271, s.
 7A)

 - Credit cards fees @ ~3% of ticket price for tickets sold via credit cards

 Our credit card payment processor is Stripe, which provides us an aggregate price of 2.9% per transaction plus 30 cents per transaction.
 In short, on average, 8% of a ticket price goes to these per-ticket expenses.